gaiaus/2024-us-presidential-general-election/harris/spending/paid_media/README.md

 # Paid Media, Disbursements, Harris for President

+All entries below are disbursements that include "PAID_MEDIA" in their description field from Harris for President's FEC filings.
+Amounts are displayed as reported to the FEC.

 | Spender | Recipient | State | Description | Disbursement Date | Amount |
 |----------|-----------|--------|-------------|------------------|---------|
 | HARRIS FOR PRESIDENT | EMERALD MEDIA LLC | MI | PAID MEDIA | 10/16/2024 | $200,000.00 |